-- 12.4.1.
-Access to personal information must be restricted to only those who require it to carry out their roles within AUKS. - 12.4.2.
-In most situations, an individual's personal information must be treated as confidential and should not be shared with any other individuals or external organisation, including other Age UKs.
+- 12.3.1 Access to personal information must be restricted to only those who require it to carry out their roles within AUKS - 12.3.2 In most situations, an individual's personal information must be treated as confidential and should not be shared with any other individuals or external organisation, including other Age UK's.
 Personal information can only be shared if the individual has given their explicit consent for their information to be shared, or if the act of not sharing the information puts the individual at significant risk of harm (for example, to protect against potential fraud or abuse).
-For details regarding breaching confidentiality in these cases, please refer to the Confidentiality and Safeguarding policies.

-- 12.4.3.
-Passwords and user accounts must not be shared with anyone, including other staff members. - 12.4.4.
-Whenever asking for the clients consent for a specific type of processing (e.g. sharing relevant personal information with an external organisation) the date and type of consent (e.g. verbal or written) must be recorded on the client's electronic record, either on the UK GDPR tab or using the options on the Record a Contact screen.
+For details regarding breaching confidentiality in these cases, please refer to the Confidentiality and Safeguarding policies. - 12.3.3 Passwords and user accounts must not be shared with anyone, including other staff members - 12.3.4 Whenever asking for the clients consent for a specific type of processing (e.g. sharing relevant personal information with an external organisation) the date and type of consent (e.g. verbal or written) must be recorded on the client's electronic record, either on the GDPR tab or using the options on the Record a Contact screen.
 Any supporting documentation, such as "Keep In Touch" forms, should also be uploaded to the client's record, where appropriate.
-Details of consent given must not be solely recorded in the client's case notes. - 12.4.5.
-If you are unsure about any aspect of data protection, speak to your line manager or the Systems and Insight Manager.
+Details of consent given must not be solely recorded in the client's case notes. - 12.3.5 If you are unsure about any aspect of data protection, speak to your line manager or the Systems and Insight Manager

-12.5.
-Data storage/security guidelines:
+Data storage/security:

-- 12.5.1.
-Paper documents should be securely locked away when not in use and should not be left where unauthorised people could potentially have sight of them. - 12.5.2.
-Unneeded paper documents should be disposed of securely using one of the shredders in the office or the confidential waste paper bags. - 12.5.3.
-Electronic documents pertaining to clients should only be stored on the client's Charitylog record and should not be stored permanently on laptops, PCs or mobile devices, or on Google Drive or any other cloud platform.
-Any scanned documents must be deleted from the computer they were scanned to as soon as they have been uploaded on to Charitylog. - 12.5.4.
-If data is stored on removable media, such as USB sticks or CDs, these should be securely locked away when not in use.
-These should also not be left in places like car boots overnight. - 12.5.5.
-Documents used to record incidental client information (for example, notes of names or phone numbers taken while taking a telephone message) should be treated as confidential and disposed of appropriately. - 12.5.6.
-Anti-virus software and firewalls are in place to help protect computers from unauthorised access these and other protective measures must not be interfered with in any way.
-Any issues with them should be reported to the Systems and Insight Manager at the earliest possibility.
+- 12.3.6 Paper documents should be securely locked away when not in use and should not be left where unauthorised people could potentially have sight of them - 12.3.7 Unneeded paper documents should be disposed of securely using one of the shredders in the office or the confidential waste paper bags - 12.3.8 Electronic documents pertaining to clients should only be stored on the client's Charitylog record and should not be stored permanently on laptops, PCs or mobile devices, or on Google Drive or any other cloud platform.
+Any scanned documents must be deleted from the computer they were scanned to as soon as they have been uploaded on to Charitylog.

+- 12.3.9 If data is stored on removable media, such as USB sticks or CDs, these should be securely locked away when not in use.
+These should also not be left in places like car boots overnight. - 12.3.10 Documents used to record incidental client information (for example, notes of names or phone numbers taken while taking a telephone message) should be treated as confidential and disposed of appropriately - 12.3.11 Anti-virus software and firewalls are in place to help protect computers from unauthorised access - these protective measures must not be interfered with in any way.
+Any issues with them should be reported to the Systems and Insight Manager at the earliest possibility
-12.6.

 Data accuracy:

-12.6.1.
-Staff should check the accuracy of data with the individual it relates to whenever possible.

-12.6.2.
-Inaccurate data should be amended whenever the data is found to be inaccurate and incorrect data should be removed.
+- 12.3.12 Staff should check the accuracy of data with the individual it relates to whenever possible - 12.3.13 Inaccurate data should be amended whenever the data is found to be inaccurate and incorrect data should be removed - 12.4 All of the above guidelines apply to staff working in any capacity, regardless of whether or not they are working in or outside the AUKS offices.